danchoys-d2f/ios-project-culture/Categories/Architecture.md

 #### Formatting and localization

 It is a matter of preference to decide whether the __Presnter__ or the __View__ is responsible for making the user-facing strings out of data.
-In my opinion if this thing is done in the presenter, it will naturally reveal too many details about the view to the presenter, which will hurt the entire concept.
+In my opinion if this is done in the presenter, it will naturally reveal too many details about the view to the presenter, which will hurt the entire concept.

 If formatting, which includes combining two string into one, is performed in the view controller, it is not possible (and not logical) to apply localization in the presenter, therefore this task should also be done in the view controller.